Phone: (503) 947-4700 | Fax: (503) 947-4793

 Leadership

-Kristen Boyd, Deputy Chief Trial Counsel
+Kristen Boyd, Interim Chief Counsel

 Kristen is the Deputy Chief Trial Counsel.
 She joined the Trial Division in 2004 as an Assistant Attorney General in the Criminal and Collateral Remedies section and served as the Assistant Attorney-in-Charge and then Attorney-in-Charge of the section.
 Before joining the Oregon DOJ, Kristen was a staff attorney for Legal Aid Services in Oregon and Idaho and clerked for a Washington State Superior Court judge.
 She received her undergraduate degree from John Carroll University and her J.D. from Lewis & Clark Law School.